uiriansan/SilentSDDM/README.md

 # Customizing

-You can find some presets in `./configs/`
+You can find some presets in `./configs/`.
+To change the active config you must edit the `./metadata.desktop` file and replace the `ConfigFile=` option's value.

+You can also create a new preset file.
+Read the [wiki](https://github.com/uiriansan/SilentSDDM/wiki/Customizing) for a detailed guide and the available options.

 # Acknowledgements